 According to SCIENCE – Train with heavy weights.Train harder.
 Sleep more.
 Eat better.
 Train with heavier weights.
 Drink more water.

-If that doesn’t work, you could always take a look at a natural testosterone booster.
+If that doesn’t quite work, you could always take a look at a natural testosterone booster.

 Remember though, this won’t grow the trouser snake, but it will pack on muscle and get your bald headed yoghurt slinger raring to go.